zk229/ecommerce-backend/README.md

   ## Usage

   This should be used as a backend for a website that sells things using a simple tagging system.
 This will only handle the inventory management.
+You can see a video of the code running [on my Youtube channel](https://youtu.be/YN5yYEejYXQ).

   ## How to Contribute